-After reading how to apply predefined themes to your component, the next step is to create a custom theme.
+After reading how to apply predefined themes to the component, the next step is to create a custom theme:

-- Copy the contents of any predefined theme folder (e.g.
+Step 2.
+Copy the contents of any predefined theme folder (e.g.,

 lightblue/) to the

-- Now you need to replace theme colors with the custom ones.
+Step 3.
+Now you need to replace theme colors with your custom ones.
 There are two possible approaches:

-webdatarocks.lessfile of each theme.
-Choose colors which you want to apply and set them inside
+Choose colors that you want to apply and set them inside the

 webdatarocks.min.css.
 Read how to do it in Less documentation.
-You need to install a npm package manager previously.
+You need to install an npm package manager previously.

 Approach #2 Of course, you can also edit colors right inside

-webdatarocks.cssfrom your theme’s folder.
-However, we don’t recommend such an approach – it complicates the updating of your own theme when the updates are made in the component’s CSS.
+webdatarocks.css from your theme’s folder.
+However, we don’t recommend this approach – it complicates the updating of your own theme when the updates are made in the component’s CSS.